fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Co-Founder and Co-Director

   Tiffiniy is our co-founder and co-director.
 She started [Open Congress][tc1], [Miro][tc2], and the advocacy organization, A New Way Forward.
-She is a current [Shuttleworth Foundation Fellow](https://shuttleworthfoundation.org/fellows/tiffiniy-cheng).
+She is currently both a [Shuttleworth](https://shuttleworthfoundation.org/fellows/tiffiniy-cheng) and [Ashoka](https://www.ashoka.org/en) fellow.

 ---